FuchsiaOS/FuchsiaOS-docs-zh_CN/development/diagnostics/inspect/codelab/codelab.md

 To build and run the examples in this codelab, add the following arguments to your `fx set` invocation:

-Note: Replace core.x64 with your product and board configuration.

 * {C++}

+   Note: Replace `core.x64` with your preferred product and board configuration.

    ```
    fx set core.x64 \